DennisDean/BlockEdfSummarizeFig/README.md

 #### Quick Application Steps

-Only a few simple steps simple steps
+Only a few simple steps are required

 1. Select EDF folder
 2. Select folder to write output folder